 - New hires will be able to share their thoughts, ideas, and feelings on their new role if they feel it’s necessary.

-Employee Orientation Best Practices
+New Hire Orientation Best Practices

 Now that we’ve covered the benefits of good HR orientation, let’s look at the best practices: ideas on how to approach your activities and what to include.